Tourism in Haiti: Early boom

-Late 20th century
+Late 20th and early 21st century

 Since the second half of the 20th century, tourism in Haiti has suffered from the country's political upheaval.
 Inadequate infrastructure also has limited visitors to the island.
-Following the ouster of President Jean-Bertrand Aristide in 1991, tourism has recovered slowly.
-The Caribbean Tourism Organization (CTO) has joined the Haitian government in efforts to restore the island's image as a tourist destination.
+Following the ouster of President Jean-Bertrand Aristide in 1991, tourism began to recover slowly.
+The Caribbean Tourism Organization (CTO) joined the Haitian government in efforts to restore the island's image as a tourist destination and despite obstacles, Haiti's rich culture and history allowed the country to maintain a moderate tourist industry.
 In 2001, 141,000 foreigners visited Haiti.
 Most came from the United States.

-Further improvements in hotels, restaurants, and other infrastructure still are needed to make tourism a major industry for Haiti.
+The city of Jacmel had a reputation as being less politically volatile, its French colonial era architecture, its colorful cultural carnival, pristine beaches, and a nascent film festival, continued to attract local tourists and a small amount of international tourism.

-Due to recent political instability, tourism (once a significant industry) has suffered in Haiti, except for Labadee, a port located on the country's northern coast.
-Labadee is a resort leased long-term by Royal Caribbean International.
+Royal Caribbean International maintained cruises to Labadee, a port located on the country's northern coast on which they have a long-term lease.
 Although sometimes described in advertisements as an island in its own right, it is actually contiguous with the rest of Hispaniola.
 Labadee is fenced off from the surrounding area.
-The cruise ships dock at the pier and passengers disembark directly to the resort without being allowed to visit other parts of the country.
+The cruise ships docked at the pier and passengers disembark directly to the resort without being allowed to visit other parts of the country.
 Attractions include a Haitian flea market, traditional Haitian dance performances, numerous beaches, water sports, and a water park.

-The city of Jacmel, due to its reputation as being less politically volatile, its French colonial era architecture, its colorful cultural carnival, pristine beaches, and a nascent film festival, has been attracting local tourists and a small amount of international tourism.

-Despite obstacles, Haiti's rich culture and history has allowed the country to maintain a moderate and potentially rising tourist industry.
+With violence increasing Royal Caribbean suspended its cruises to Labadee April 2025.
+The suspension was extended and will continue to June 2027 when it will be reviewed.